nikerla/vc-content/blog/2013-03-24-virto-commerce-alpha-1-launched.md

 ---
 #### Try alpha 1 version of Virto Commerce!

-We are excited to announce that the first alpha version of Virto Commerce is now available.
-Simply register on our support site [http://support.virtocommerce.com](http://support.virtocommerce.com) and you will then get instructions on how to download and test the demo for yourself.
+We are excited to announce that the first alpha version of Virto Commerce is now available: [http://demo.virtocommerce.com](http://demo.virtocommerce.com).

 Some highlights about he demo: